AlexNisnevich/blog/_posts/2013-02-19-face_tracking_with_open_cv_and_a_usb_missile_launcher.md

 ![Demonstration of Sentinel](/blog/images/sentinel.png)

 I recently got my roommate a [Dream Cheeky Thunder](http://www.dreamcheeky.com/thunder-missile-launcher) USB missile launcher.
-It was fun to play around for a bit, but the included software was very limited in its functionality.
+It was fun to play around with for a bit, but the included software was very limited in its functionality.
 Just when I was ready to dismiss the camera as an overpriced toy, my roommate came up with a great idea: could we mount a camera to the turret and make it automatically aim and fire at faces?

-After a couple weeks of experimentation, we came up with [Sentinel](http://www.dreamcheeky.com/thunder-missile-launcher), a Python script that does just that, making heavy use of the excellent [OpenCV](http://opencv.org/) computer vision library.
+After a couple weeks of experimentation, we came up with [Sentinel](https://github.com/AlexNisnevich/sentinel), a Python script that does just that, making heavy use of the excellent [OpenCV](http://opencv.org/) computer vision library.
 Here's how we did it.

 ### Step Zero.
 The concept